AI-and-Blockchain/S25_TrustResearch/README.md

 ---

-## What would be the “Demo” of the project?
+## What would be the Demo of the project?

 The demo will illustrate how **TrustResearch** enhances research integrity by detecting fraudulent claims and verifying citations.
 It will involve the following key steps: